-Transparent bridge maintains a list of MAC addresses and appears transparently for other devices on the network.
+Transparent bridge maintains a list of MAC addresses and appears transparently for other network devices on the network.
 The other devices are ignorant of its existence.
 It only blocks or forwards the data as per the MAC address.
 Transparent bridges also save and maintain the source-route addresses of incoming frames by listening to all the connected bridges and hosts.
 They use a transparent bridging algorithm to accomplish this.

 Source Route Bridge

 A form of routing used to allow connection to be established between pairs of nodes on different token rings.
 Source route bridge uses the path which the packet takes through the network is implanted within the packet.

-An Ethernet Switch is a device which is used to connect multiple computers and devices within LAN.
+An Ethernet Switch is a device which is used to connect multiple computers and network devices within LAN.
 It is work at Layer Two (Data Link Layer) of the OSI model.
 Some switches also work at layer 3( Network Layer).
 These switches referred to as Layer 3 switches or multilayered switches.

 Basic Function of a Network Ethernet Switch and a Network Ethernet Hub is same.
 That is to forward Layer 2 packets (Ethernet frames) from source device to the destination device.
 But, a Network switch is more intelligence than a hub.
 Because an Ethernet switch uses MAC addresses to make forwarding decisions.
 It does not know about the protocol carried in the data portion such as an IPv4 packet.
 The switch makes its forwarding decisions based only on the Layer 2 Ethernet MAC addresses.

 Unlike an Ethernet hub that repeats bits out all ports except the incoming port; an Ethernet switch consults a MAC address table to make a forwarding decision for each frame.
 The MAC address table is sometimes referred to as a content addressable memory (CAM) table.
 Network Switches of different input and output bandwidths are available.
 Today’s Ethernet Network Switches can have bandwidths of 10, 100, 1000 or 10,000 Megabits per second.

 Switch Features and Advantages

 - Connect network devices in a Local Area Network (LAN).